FelixAburto/Detection-Engineering/README.md

 <h3>Parrot OS Installation</h3>

-To install Parrot OS simply double click on the .OVA file that was download and it will bring up Virtualbox with all the settings already populated.
-Leave everything as default and click "finish" then wait for the VM to be imported and your done!
+To install Parrot OS, simply double-click on the .OVA file that was downloaded.
+This will open VirtualBox with all the settings already populated.
+Leave everything at its default settings and click "Finish."
+Wait for the VM to be imported, and you're done!

 <p align="center">
 <img src="https://i.imgur.com/mrevUmM.gif" height="100%" width="100%" alt="Win 11 Hardware"/>